 40+ Things to Do With Teenagers in Phoenix Outside

 One: Hike the many trails all over our state.
 South Mountain, Camelback Mountain, Thunderbird Conservation, Pinnacle Peak, McDowell Mountain Preserver are all popular places to hike.
-During the summer, search for cooler hiking weather in Sedona and Flagstaff.
+During the summer, search for cooler hiking weather up north in Sedona and Flagstaff.

 Two: Go Fishing at one of the local lakes or ponds.

 Three: Mountain Biking

 Four: Kayak on one of Phoenix’s lakes.
 Several lakes have onsite rentals or there are shops where you can pick up rentals if you don’t own your own.

 Six: Head down the river with Salt River Tubing

 Eight: Visit the Desert Botanical Gardens in Phoenix

 Nine: Rent an electric scooter and explore downtown.
 Keep a lookout for the many stunning wall murals and take fun photos to document your day and share on social media.

 Ten: Order takeout and eat at a local park

 Eleven: Food festival – a few of our favorites for families with teens are the Arizona Taco Festival, Scottsdale Culinary Arts Festival, Downtown Donut Festival, and the Phoenix Pizza Festival (most of these have been postponed so keep on eye on their websites for new dates).
 The Arizona Taco Festival recently announced their new dates for 2021, October 23rd-24th at Salt River Fields.